 Photo Source: Shutterstock

 2. Beesley, C. “General Business Liability Insurance – How It Works and What Coverage Is Right for You.”
 Small Business Administration website, www.sba.gov.
 Available at http://www.sba.gov/community/blogs/community-blogs/business-law-advisor/general-business-liability-insurance-–-how-it-w; updated April 30, 2012.
 Accessed Jan.
 15, 2014.

-News and notes for independent professionals and their clients from around the web.
+News and notes for independent professionals and their clients.
+This is the August 22, 2016 edition.